Truemmerer/animated-wallpaper/README.md

 Usage:
 	animated-wallpaper options [FILE]
 Options:
+ -d	Enable debug mode.
  -m	Select monitors. (eg. -n 0,2) Default: all
  -v	Set volume. (eg. -v 0.2) Default: 0
+ -s	Set the static background to a frame from the video.
+(Requires ffmpeg) -t	Time in the video the static background is taken from. (eg. -t 00:00:05) Default: 00:00:00
 ```

 Play and loop the video `FILE` on your desktop.